metacpan/metacpan-cpan-extracted/distros/W/Web-Microformats2/README.md

 author's own essay blog.

 Further, the parser implementation is incomplete.
-The HTML and JSON documents found in t/microformats-v2 include the full Microformats2 parser test suite found at [https://github.com/microformats/tests](https://github.com/microformats/tests), as of early April, 2018.
-The parser-test program in t/parser.pl marks a great deal of these tests as TODO.
-(But fewer than half of them, for all that, so hey.)
+The HTML and JSON documents found in t/microformats-v2 are based on the full Microformats2 parser test suite found at [https://github.com/microformats/tests](https://github.com/microformats/tests), as of mid-2018, and this library currently passes around 80 percent of them.

 # ABOUT MICROFORMATS2